O3PRM/O3PRMEditor/README.md

-**This project is no longer maintaned.
+**This project is no longer maintained.
 Check out the `prm_run` O3PRM interpreter for the latest O3PRM implementation: http://gitlab.com/agrumery/agrum**

 O3PRMEditor
 ===========